mrkaleArduinoLib/gbj_tm1637/README.md

-[#placePrint](#placePrint)<a id="library"></a>
+<a id="library"></a>
 # gbjTM1637
 Library for utilizing display modules with TM1637 controller.
 Those modules are available in variants with colon (clock displays) only after the second digit or with decimal point after every digit, usually with 4 digits, although the controller can drive up to 6 digits.
-The library controls the driver as a state machine with screen buffer in the microcontroller's operating memory, which is transmitted to the controller for displaying.
+The library controls the controller as a state machine with screen buffer in the microcontroller's operating memory, which is transmitted to the controller for displaying.
 - Screen buffer is considered as an image of controller's graphical memory.
 - Graphical library methods (prefixed with "**print**") performs all graphical manipulation in the screen buffer, which state reflects the desired image for display.
-- Finally the dedicated method [display()](#display) transmits the content of the screen buffer to the driver and it causes to display the image on the attached display (digital tubes).
+- Finally the dedicated method [display()](#display) transmits the content of the screen buffer to the controller and it causes to display the image on the attached display (digital tubes).
-- The library and driver TM1637 can control up to 6 digital tubes.
+- The library and controller TM1637 can control up to 6 digital tubes.
-- The library can control the TM1636 driver as well, which is binary compatible with TM1637, but controls just 4 tubes.
+- The library can control the TM1636 controller as well, which is binary compatible with TM1637, but controls just 4 tubes.
 - The library controls 7-segment glyphs (digits) mutual independently from radix 8th segments of digital tubes.
-- The library does not implement key scan capabilities of the driver.
+- The library does not implement key scan capabilities of the controller.
 - The library inherits from the system library **Print**, so that all system *print* operations are available.